RestDB/codehooks-auth/README.md

 ## Features

 - Easy integration with Codehooks.io apps
-- Support for password-based authentication
+- Support for one time password authentication
 - OAuth support (Google and Github)
 - JWT-based access and refresh tokens
 - Customizable success and failure redirects